Planeshifter/deidentify/README.md

 ## About

-> Remove personal identifiers from free-text medical record data.
+> *deidentify* is a tool to remove personal identifiers from free-text medical record data.
+Detected identifiers are replaced by randomly generated substitutes.
+Consistency of the data is preserved as the same name, phone number or location will always be mapped to the same replacement.

 ## Features